MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 ```

 Configure Magento to use web-server rewrites.
-You can do it from magento admin in `Configuration->General->Web->Search Engine Optimization`.
+You can do it from Magento admin in `Configuration->General->Web->Search Engine Optimization`.
 Or by running this command:
 ```bash
 bin/magento config:set web/seo/use_rewrites 1
 ```